-In the game "Yeti Jump" the child is called to choose the correct image among two displaying images, in order to give an answer to an audiovisual question (e.g. the empty basket), that appears at the top of the stage.
-The child can move left or right on an ice trail, trying to place himself and jump under one of the two ice cubes that contain the images.
+In the game "Yeti Jump" the student must choose the correct image among two displayed images in response to question presented both visually and in audio in ice cubes that appear at the top of the screen in an imaginary ice world.
+The student can move left or right on the ice trail, trying to place himself under the correct answer and jump under the correct image answer within the ice cube.
+The student is represented by a Yeti avatar.

 The two images display objects that differ in terms of specific attributes (taller, longer, thicker, etc.) or in terms of quantity.
-The Yeti has to jump one, two, or three times (depends on the settings), in order to break the ice cubes and reveal the correct image.
+The student/Yeti has to jump one, two, or three times (depends on the settings), in order to break the ice cubes and reveal the correct image.
+Once correct, the Yeti walks over the ice path to collect a trophy.

-The teacher can choose among two content categories; comparison by attributes or comparison by quantities.
-He /She can also choose the number of jumps that the child needs to make (up to three), depending on the child’s abilities.
+The teacher can choose among two content categories: comparison by attributes or comparison by quantities.
+The teacher also sets the number of jumps that the child needs to make (up to three), depending on the child’s abilities and persistence.

-This game is ideal for improving children’s critical thinking and mathematical vocabulary development related to concepts such as “big, small, short, tall”, etc., empowering attention to audio-visual stimuli and reinforcing visual-motor coordination, side walking and balance.
+This game is ideal for improving student’s critical thinking and mathematical vocabulary development related to concepts such as “big, small, short, tall”, etc., improving attention to audio-visual stimuli and reinforcing visual-motor coordination, side walking and balance.

 Are you ready to help the Yeti find its path on the ice?